light-curve/light-curve/light-curve-feature/README.md

 ```

 There are a couple of meta-features, which transform a light curve before feature extraction.
 For example
-[Bins](crate::Bins) feature which accumulate data inside time-windows and evaluate features on this new light curve
+[Bins](crate::Bins) feature accumulates data inside time-windows and extracts features from this new light curve.

 ```rust
 use light_curve_feature::*;